DiabeticMenu

 Teen Diabetic Needs vs. Adult/Senior Needs

-Why does this menu look different than what your grandma might eat?
+Why does this menu look different than what your parents or grandparents might eat?
+Here’s a side-by-side comparison:

 Factor Teen Diabetic Menu Senior Diabetic Menu

-Meal Frequency Frequent (3 meals + 3 snacks) to fuel metabolism.
-Often smaller meals due to digestion.
+Meal Frequency Frequent (3 meals + 2–3 snacks) to fuel high metabolism.
+Often smaller, less frequent due to early satiety.

-If you have older relatives living with you, you can compare this with our diabetic menu for seniors.
+For older relatives, you can compare with our diabetic menu for seniors to cook for the whole family.

 Cool Insulated Lunch Bag for Teens